Policy Learning under Endogeneity Using Instrumental Variables: Extensions

-where $U_\ell$ can be interpreted as a latent proneness to take the treatment, which is measured against the incentive (or disincentive) created by the $\ell$th instrument.
-By (\ref{marginalselection}), we only impose restrictions along each margin of selection and thus are agnostic about unobserved heterogeneity in the marginal rate of substitution across instruments.\footnote{\citet{mogstad2021causal} use a random utility model to demonstrate that in the presence of multiple instruments, (\ref{selection}) implies homogeneity in the marginal rate of substitution.
+where $U_1$ can be interpreted as a latent proneness to take the treatment, which is measured against the incentive (or disincentive) created by the manipulated instrument.\footnote{Since only one instrument is manipulated, I focus on the ``marginal'' selection behavior induced by this instrument conditional on the other instruments.
+If one is interested in policies that simultaneously manipulate multiple instruments, then a treatment selection model with multidimensional unobserved heterogeneity may be needed; see, e.g., \citet{ura2024policy}.} By (\ref{marginalselection}), I only impose restrictions along one margin of selection and thus are agnostic about unobserved heterogeneity in the marginal rate of substitution across instruments.\footnote{\citet{mogstad2021causal} use a random utility model to demonstrate that in the presence of multiple instruments, (\ref{selection}) implies homogeneity in the marginal rate of substitution.
 In contrast, (\ref{marginalselection}) does not impose such implicit homogeneity.} \citet{chen2022personalized} adhere to (\ref{selection}) when they deal with multiple instruments, thereby presenting the same social welfare representation as in the single-instrument case (i.e., Theorem \ref{representation}).

 The outcome that would be observed under encouragement rule $\boldsymbol{\alpha}$ is